Commiegoat/etchasketch/README.md

 This is a simple drawing program (a la etch-a-sketch) using HTML, CSS, Javascript, and Jquery.

+Future fixes:
+-64 square version is outside the wrapper
+-Change the way the table updates- right now it isn't akward.

-Completed for the Odin Project.
+Made as part of the Odin Project.